mne-tools/mne-python/doc/source/contributing.rst

   ``mne/fiff/tests/test_raw.py``.
 You can use the ``coverage`` module in conjunction with ``nosetests`` (nose can automatically determine the code coverage if ``coverage`` is installed) to see how well new code is covered.
+  The ambition is to achieve around 85% coverage with tests.

 * After changes have been made, **ensure all tests pass**.
 This can be done by running the following from the ``mne-python`` root directory::